Ekitji/siem/README.md

 ### Schedule taks - use offensive mindset (we only covered SYSTEM user execution but Admin users are also of interest)
 Gives you and idea of which event codes to use and what you will see in the event code it self. https://www.thedfirspot.com/post/evil-on-schedule-investigating-malicious-windows-tasks

+## Prerequisites
+Well configured SYSMON config to catch events that are of interest, like event.code 1, 7, 11.

+Enabled Advanced auditing for some of the Windows events.
+For an example, process creation 4688 will likely need it tuning to catch parent process and not only the parent pid.